Israel to mobilize 60,000 reservists ahead of an expanded Gaza City operation

-JERUSALEM (AP) — Israel's military said Wednesday that it will call up 60,000 reservists ahead of an expanded military operation in Gaza City, where many Palestinians have chosen to stay despite the danger as seeking safety seems increasingly futile amid the growing humanitarian crisis.
+JERUSALEM (AP) — Israel’s military said Wednesday it will call up 60,000 reservists ahead of an expanded military operation in Gaza City.
+Many residents have chosen to stay despite the danger, fearing nowhere is safe in a territory facing shortages of food, water and other necessities.

 Calling up extra military reservists is part a plan Defense Minister Israel Katz approved to begin a new phase of operations in some of Gaza’s most densely populated areas, the military said.
 The plan, which is expected to receive the chief of staff's final approval in the coming days, also includes extending the service of 20,000 additional reservists who are already on active duty.

-Note: This story was corrected to reflect that the Jabaliya refugee camp is not in Gaza City. ___ Lidman reported from Tel Aviv, Israel, and Magdy reported from Cairo.
-Associated Press reporter Edith M. Lederer at the United Nations contributed.